Skip to main content

 4. Select the site status: Online (Protected).

-7. Click Invalidate next to Static Content Cache and Entire Page Cache for Site.
+2. Click Invalidate next to static content cache and Entire Page Cache for Site.

 Next Steps

-In this unit Linda learned how to add a user and change user information in Account Manager.
-She also learned why it’s important to password-protect a fledgling storefront.
-In the next unit, she learns how to create roles and assign them to users.
+In this unit, you learned how to add a user and change user information in Account Manager.
+You also learned why it’s important to protect a fledgling storefront.
+In the next unit, you learn how to create roles and assign them to users.